2. Progestin-only birth control pills (“mini-pills”)

 chlormadinone acetate 2 mg.

 New monophasic drug.
-It has an anti-androgenic (cosmetic) effect.
+Has an anti-androgenic (cosmetic) effect.

 cyproterone acetate 2 mg.